nasang/nasang.github.io/_posts/cpp/2025-05-03-A-Tour-of-C++-Notes.md

 We can define constructors and other member functions for a `sturct` as well.
 There is no fundamental difference between a `struct` and a `class`; a `struct` is simply a `class` with members `public` by default.

 ### Enumerations
-Enumerations are used to represent small sets of integer values, improving code readability and safety.
+Enumerations are used to represent small sets of named constants (integer values), improving code readability and safety.

 ```c++
 enum class Color { red, blue, green };